mvdbent/CIS-macOS-Security/README.md

 ## Usage/Requirements
 * The CIS Benchmark rules are tested on macOS Big Sur 11.* and the latest macOS Security Compliance Project release.
 * Download the macOS Security Compliance Project to your device.
-* Copy the CIS-macOS-Security Custom folder into the macOS Security Compliance Project and overwrite the empty custom folder.
-* You can also include the macOS Security Compliance Project into the CIS-macOS-Security folder but remember to git-ignore the macOS Security Compliance Project from the CIS-macOS-Security Compliance Project
+* Copy the CIS-macOS-Security `/custom/` folder into the macOS Security Compliance Project and overwrite the empty `/custom/` folder.
+The `/custom/` folder in the macOS Security Compliance Project is in .gitignore file so you could easly update to the latest version of macOS Security Compliance Project without loosing the CIS Benchmark baselines.

 ### Generate a Baseline
-The project provides the following baseline files, located in the /custom/baselines/ folder:
+The project provides the following baseline files, located in the `/custom/baselines/` folder:

 * CIS-Benchmark.yaml
 * CIS-Benchmark-L1.yaml